Cheatsheet-lang/MySQL-cheatsheet/README.md

 # MySQL cheatsheet

-I have even uploaded the .sql file which you can run and directly run them in the sql prompt.
+I have even uploaded the .sql file which you can download and directly run them in the sql prompt.

 ### General Commands
 To run sql files